-- Each Member State Minimum common rules on crisis Minimum obligation as set out in Option 1.
-Crisis is managed according to takes measures in prevention and management (including the regional plans, including reaction to crisis the management of simultaneous Cooperation and assistance in crisis between Member regional load-shedding plans, situations based on its electricity crisis) requiring Member States, in particular simultaneous crisis situations, should rules on customer own national rules and States to: be agreed ex-ante; also agreements needed regarding categorisation, a harmonized technical TSO rules. financial compensation.
-This also includes agreements on definition of 'protected (i) not to unduly interference with where to shed load, when and to whom.
-Details of the customers' and a detailed No co-ordination of markets; cooperation and assistance arrangements and resulting 'emergency rulebook' set forth ent actions and measures compensation should be described in the Risk at the EU level. , m beyond the technical (ii) to offer assistance to others where Preparedness Plans.
-Crisis management (system operation) needed, subject to financial an level.
-In particular, there compensation, and to; ш are no rules on how to sis coordinate actions in (iii) inform neighbouring Member CLI simultaneous crisis States and the Commission, as of the • situations between moment that there are serious adjacent markets. indications of an upcoming crisis and during a crisis.
-No systematic - information-sharing (beyond the technical level).
-Monitoring of security Systematic discussion of ENTSO-E Systematic monitoring of security of supply in Europe, on A European Standard (e.g. for of supply predominatly Seasonal Outlooks in ECG and follow the basis of a fixed set of indicators and regular outlooks EENS and LOLE) on Security 50 at the national level. up of their results by Member States and reports produced by ENTSO-E, via the Electricity of Supply could be developed rin concerned.
-Coordination Group. to allow performance Monitoring ECG as a voluntary monitoring of Member States. on information exchange Systematic reporting on electricity crisis events and - Σ platform. development of best practices via the Electricity Coordination Group.
+Each Member State Minimum common rules on crisis Minimum obligation as set out in Option 1.
+Crisis is managed according takes measures in prevention and management (including to the regional plans, reaction to crisis the management of simultaneous including regional load- situations based on its electricity crisis) requiring Member shedding plans, rules on own national rules and States to: be agreed ex-ante; also agreements needed regarding customer categorisation, a technical TSO rules.
+States to. financial compensation.
+This also includes agreements on harmonized definition of cennical 150 luies. (i) not to unduly interference with 'protected customers' and a No co-ordination of markets; cooperation and assistance arrangements and resulting detailed 'emergency rulebook' ut actions and measures markets, compensation should be described in the Risk set forth at the EU level. neı beyond the technical (ii) to offer assistance to others where set form at the EU level. ger • Crisis management (system operation) level.
+In particular, 3 na there are no rules on compensation, and to; is 1 (iii) informa maiakhannina Marakan ris how to coordinate (iii) inform neighbouring Member C actions in simultaneous States and the Commission, as of the crisis situations between moment that there are serious adjacent markets. indications of an upcoming crisis and No systematic during a crisis.
+1 1 information-sharing 1 (beyond the technical level).
+Monitoring of security Systematic discussion of ENTSO-E Systematic monitoring of security of supply in Europe, on A European Standard (e.g. for 1 of supply predominatly Seasonal Outlooks in ECG and follow the basis of a fixed set of indicators and regular outlooks EENS and LOLE) on Security 50 at the national level. up of their results by Member States of Supply could be developed Monitoring at the national level. concerned.
+Coordination Group. to allow performance tor ECG as a voluntary concerned.
+Coordination Group. monitoring of Member States. oni information exchange Systematic reporting on electricity crisis events and moments of Memoer States.
+M platform. development of best practices via the Electricity Piatroini.
+Coordination Group.
+1 Coordination Group. !